ForgeRock/sdk-sample-apps/javascript/central-login-aic/README.md

 # Central login

-The Ping SDK provides an option for using the Authorization Code Flow (with PKCE) with a centralized login application.
+The SDK provides an option for using the Authorization Code Flow (with PKCE) with a centralized login application.

 For a non-authenticated user, use the `login: redirect` parameter of the `TokenManager` class to request OAuth/OIDC tokens.